claireweiz/weather_dashboard/README.md

 Open the browser and visit the URL.

-<h2>Thoughts</h2>

-First time I try Django as interface to run python and present live data from API, and CSS framework Bulma.
-Compare to Flask and Tkinter, Django is more helpful in terms of customization and quite esay to learn as well.
+<h2>Brief Notes</h2>

+The purpose of this project was to familiarize myself with Django, Bulma (a CSS framework) and how to use an API to present live data.
+Compared to Flask and Tkinter, I found Django to be more customizable as well as scalable.

+At the start of the project I found the web framework and the set-up quite challenging.
+However, I performed my own research and did lots of problem-solving to complete the project.
+Upon completion, I found I had a lot more confidence to tackle coding exercises that I had not encountered before.